-- 3. Based on the foregoing DETERMINATION OF VIOLATIONS, CalRecycle finds that: a.
-The Jurisdiction worked with CalRecycle to develop this CAP, which includes - a.
-The Jurisdiction worked with CalRecycle to develop this CAP, which includes schedule of actions necessary for the Jurisdiction to achieve address the violations disclosed in the Notification and described in Section 2 (Determination of Violations) above.
+- 3. Based on the foregoing DETERMINATION OF VIOLATIONS, CalRecycle finds that: - a.
+The Jurisdiction worked with CalRecycle to develop this CAP, which includes schedule of actions necessary for the Jurisdiction to achieve address the violations disclosed in the Notification and described in Section 2 (Determination of Violations) above. - b.

-- b.
 CalRecycle hereby approves and issues this CAP pursuant to PRC section 42652.5(c)-(e) and Title 14 CCR section 18996.2. - c.
-The Jurisdiction will fully implement the programs identified in this CAP by the dates provided in the Section 3.2 below. - d.
-CalRecycle will monitor the Jurisdiction's continued implementation of the programs identified in the CAP from February 9, 2023 through March 1, 2024 ("the oversight period") to assure implementation is complete and timely.
-The oversight period may be extended at the discretion of CalRecycle if any extensions to the Schedule are granted as described below in Sections 4.4 and 4.5. - e.
+The Jurisdiction will fully implement the programs identified in this CAP by the dates provided in Section 3.2 below. - d.
+CalRecycle will monitor the Jurisdiction's continued implementation of the programs identified in the CAP from January 25, 2023 through June 30, 2023 ("the oversight period") to assure implementation is complete and timely.
+The oversight period may be extended at the discretion of CalRecycle if any extensions to the Schedule are granted as described below in Sections 4.4 and 4.5.

+- e.
 During the oversight period, the Jurisdiction will submit status reports to CalRecycle and attend status meetings with CalRecycle to demonstrate the ongoing progress the Jurisdiction is making on remedying the violations described above. - f.
 During the oversight period, the Jurisdiction will provide bimonthly status reports to CalRecycle: